 Getting back to an earlier statement I made regarding, influencing the economy.
 The only way to give Bottlecaps to Settlers is by buying from the vendors and then returning the items through the Trade Menu.

 Giving any of your Settlers, anything of real value is something they will sell if they do not want or need it.
 Generosity is the key to a flourishing society.

 Weapons and Armor shops are two great places to keep stocked with their namesakes.

 Just remember, your main source of making money comes from Purified Water sales and that won’t change.
 So, spoil your Settlers.
-After all, Settlers protect your home and keeps things running smoothly while your away.
+After all, Settlers protect your home and keep things running smoothly while you're away.
 Not to mention, investing in your Settlers and Settlements means they will be there should you have to call in back-up during a battle.

-Clothing shops is a neat store, in its own right.
-Finding clean clothes to sell… that’s where it gets tricky.
-However…
+Clothing shops are neat, in their own right.
+Finding clean clothes to sell is where it gets tricky.
+However . . .

 Getting back to the shop types and their matching outfits:

 - General Store: High in Charisma